Receiving and accepting a Second Chance Offer

 When you might receive a Second Chance Offer

-You can receive a Second Chance Offer from a seller if:
+You may receive a Second Chance Offer from a seller if:

 The seller has duplicate items, or

 The winning bidder fails to buy the item, or

 The reserve price is not met in a reserve price auction-style listing

 Make sure the Second Chance Offer is legitimate

 We'll never send a Second Chance Offer email with the subject line "Message from eBay Member."
 If you receive an email with that subject line, it's a fake.
 Forward the email to firstname.lastname@example.org.

 Learn more about recognising and reporting fake emails.

 Here's how you'd receive a legitimate Second Chance Offer notice: